pyOpenSci/python-package-guide/tutorials/get-to-know-hatch.md

 A few features that hatch offers

 1. it will convert metadata stored in a setup.py or setup.cfg  file to a pyproject.toml file for you.
-While we haove not extensively tested this feature yet, please let us know if you try it!
+While we have not extensively tested this feature yet, please let us know if you try it!
 2. It will help you by storing configuration information for publishing to PyPI after you've entered it once.

 Use `hatch -h` to see all of the available commands.